cfware/fastify-babel/README.md

 ### Install fastify-babel

-This module requires node.js 8 or above.
+This module requires node.js 10 or above.
 It is should normally be used with `fastify-static >= 0.12.0`.
-This module expects to the local filename to be in `payload.filename`.
+This module requires the local filename to be in `payload.filename`.

 ```sh